-- Setting clear annual performance and development goals is the foundation of performance management.
+Clear annual performance and development goals are the foundation of performance management.
 A strong performance plan outlines SMART (specific, measurable, attainable, relevant and time-bound) goals developed collaboratively with the employee.

-- Development Goals: These are intended to strengthen an employee’s ability to fulfill their role and achieve performance goals.
-Strategies to support personal/professional development goals may include formal training (e.g., courses, workshops, conferences, seminars) or informal opportunities (e.g., mentor relationships, job shadowing, delegated stretch projects or tasks, vacation relief, etc.).
-The following questions to the employee may support development goal-setting:
+Development Goals: Strengthen an employee’s ability to fulfill their role and achieve performance goals.
+Strategies or supporting personal/professional development goals may include formal training (e.g., courses, workshops, conferences, seminars) or informal opportunities (e.g., mentor relationships, job shadowing, delegated stretch projects or tasks, vacation relief).
+The following questions may help your employee establish development goals:

 - What do you see as the priorities of your role?
 Are there related skills sets you would like to strengthen?
 How would you like to develop your skills to fulfill those priorities?

-- What is your professional goals within the Division?
+- What is your professional goal within the Division?
 What resources or support do you need to attain that goal?

 - How can we effectively measure the progress you are making with your skills development?